Silviculture:

-We are a family owned and operated business here in Staunton, Virginia.
+We are a family owned and operated business serving Staunton, Virginia and the surrounding counties.
 Danielle and Jason LaRose started Queen City Silviculture in 2017.

 Jason LaRose was born in the Catskill region of upstate NY where he trained as a cook.
 He moved to the Shenandoah Valley after high school in 2002.